eloisaibok/eloisaibok/README.md

 - 👋 Hi, I’m @eloisaibok
-- 👀 I’m interested in data science
+- 👀 I’m a python nerd
-- 🌱 I’m currently learning python
+- 🌱 Love to read
 -

 <!---